 Procedure for Predefined Policies¶

-- Enable policies in the Mobile Services admin cockpit, e.g. the Log Upload policy of the Logging feature
+- Enable policies in the SAP mobile service cockpit, e.g. the Log Upload policy of the Logging feature

-- Use the SAP Cloud Platform SDK for Android or iOS, the Mobile Development Kit or Mobile Cards to automatically apply predefined policies
+- Use the SAP BTP SDK for Android or iOS, the Mobile Development Kit or SAP Mobile Cards to automatically apply predefined policies

 Procedure for Application Data¶

-- Use the SAP Cloud Platform SDK for Android or iOS or the Mobile Development Kit to build apps to access the storage service APIs or directly use Mobile Services HTTP APIs on other platforms
+- Use the SAP BTP SDK for Android or iOS or the Mobile Development Kit to build apps to access the storage service APIs or directly use mobile services HTTP APIs on other platforms